Louth Derby: Derby history

 On 11 February 2022, goals from James Clarke and Chris Lyons saw Drogheda win the Jim Malone Cup with a 2-1 victory at Oriel Park, ending a seven year streak of Dundalk dominance.
 On 18 March, they repeated the feat in the first competitive derby of the season, when a Dean Williams penalty led them to a 1-0 win at United Park, their first home victory against Dundalk in 8 years.
 This result condemned Dundalk to their first loss of the season.
-Despite suffering a heavy 4-1 loss at Oriel Park in April, courtesy of a brace from Darragh Leahy, and goals from Patrick Hoban and John Martin, Drogheda recorded another win against high flying Dundalk on 8 July when Dean Williams was the hero again.
+Despite suffering a heavy 4-1 loss at Oriel Park in April, courtesy of a brace from Darragh Leahy, and goals from Patrick Hoban and John Martin, Drogheda recorded another win against Dundalk on 8 July when Dean Williams was the hero again.
 He scored just 52 seconds into the game, making it one of the quickest goals in League of Ireland history.
-Dundalk’s win at Oriel in the last derby of 2022 thanks to a Runar Hauge penalty and a Dane Massey own goal meant both sides recorded two derby wins each over the course of the season.
+Dundalk's win at Oriel in the last derby of 2022 thanks to a Runar Hauge penalty and a Dane Massey own goal meant both sides recorded two derby wins each over the course of the season.

 In 2023, Dundalk managed a clean sweep over Drogheda, the first time in history that either team had won four derbies in a single league season.
-On 16 March, Connor Malley’s goal proved to decisive in a 1-0 win at United Park, with Drogheda being denied a late equaliser when Freddie Draper’s penalty was saved by Nathan Shepperd.
-On 29 April the sides faced again at Oriel Park in an eventful 3-2 win for Dundalk.
-The visitors trailed by two goals from Ryan O’Kane and Patrick Hoban at half time, but despite losing captain Gary Deegan to a second yellow card just after the interval, they were able to fight back to level the game through Dayle Rooney and Freddie Draper.
+On 16 March, Connor Malley's goal proved to decisive in a 1-0 win at United Park, with Drogheda being denied a late equaliser when Freddie Draper's penalty was saved by Nathan Shepperd.
+On 29 April, the sides faced again at Oriel Park in a 3-2 win for Dundalk.
+The visitors trailed by two goals from Ryan O'Kane and Patrick Hoban at half time, but despite losing captain Gary Deegan to a second yellow card just after the interval, they were able to fight back to level the game through Dayle Rooney and Freddie Draper.
 However, Drogheda had a valuable point stolen at the death when John Martin snatched the winner in the 95th minute.

 On 23 June, Dundalk beat Drogheda 2-1 at United Park.
-Adam Foley opened the scoring for the Drogs before Patrick Hoban scored his 143rd goal for Dundalk to equalise, becoming the club’s all-time record goal scorer, breaking Jimmy Hasty’s long standing record of 142.
+Adam Foley opened the scoring for Drogheda before Patrick Hoban scored his 143rd goal for Dundalk to equalise, becoming the club's all-time record goal scorer, breaking Jimmy Hasty's long-standing record of 142.
 The away team were then given a penalty in the 81st minute, and Hoban stepped up to make sure they took home all the points.

-On 29 September, Kyle Robinson opened the scoring at Oriel Park for Drogheda, before goals from Paul Doyle, Daniel Kelly and Patrick Hoban confirmed a 3-1 win, and a fourth consecutive derby victory for the Lilywhites.
+On 29 September, Kyle Robinson opened the scoring at Oriel Park for Drogheda, before goals from Paul Doyle, Daniel Kelly and Patrick Hoban confirmed a 3-1 win, and a fourth consecutive derby victory for the Dundalk.